-The ADAMHS Board uses the advocacy agenda to develop messages to legislators, state agencies, policy makers, consumers, clients, providers and the general public to advance important behavioral health issues.
+The ADAMHS Board uses the Advocacy Action Agenda to develop messages to legislators, state agencies, policy makers, consumers, clients, providers and the general public to advance important behavioral health issues.

-- Support mental health; alcohol and other drug, opiate and gambling addiction treatment programming in the schools and the community; employment and vocational opportunities; prevention, and reducing the over regulation of providers to create greater efficiencies.
+- Support recovery through mental health, alcohol and other drug, opiate and gambling addiction services and supports in the schools and the community; employment and vocational opportunities; prevention, and stable and/or increased funding to support Non-Medicaid services.

-Click here to review the entire 2012 Advocacy Action Agenda.
+Click here to review the entire 2016 Advocacy Action Agenda

 Stay Informed About Advocacy Efforts: